arshivbastian/vue/README.md

-# a Full guide to run vue.cli

-## what will you learn in this reposetory
+# what will you learn in this reposetory
  - create a project with vue.cli
  - knowing the files and folders in project
  - how to push entire folder of vue project to work with others